 This section highlights the risks management believes could adversely affect our financial performance.
-Additional possible risks that could affect us adversely and cannot be predicted may arise at any time.
-Other risks that are immaterial at this time may also have an adverse affect on our future financial condition.
+Additional possible risks that could affect the Company adversely and cannot be predicted may arise at any time.
+Other risks that are immaterial at this time may also have an adverse impact on our future financial condition.